onaio/kujaku/README.md

 The library offers a view `KujakuMapView` that provides more functionality than Mapbox.
 - For Mapbox related functionality, [go here](https://docs.mapbox.com/android/maps/overview/)
-- For extra features provided by this library [go here](./SPECIFICATION.md)
+- For setup information and extra features provided by this library [go here](./SPECIFICATION.md)

 ## `Unable to resolve artifact: Missing` while running tests